s2e-systems/dust-dds/dds/README.md

 # Dust DDS

-Dust DDS is a native [Rust](https://www.rust-lang.org/) implementation of the OMG [Data Distribution Services (DDS)](https://www.omg.org/omg-dds-portal/) and [Real-time Publisher-Subscriber (RTPS)](https://www.omg.org/spec/DDSI-RTPS/About-DDSI-RTPS/) developed by [S2E Software Systems](https://www.s2e-systems.com).
+Dust DDS is a native [Rust](https://www.rust-lang.org/) implementation of the [Data Distribution Services (DDS)](https://www.omg.org/omg-dds-portal/) using the [Real-time Publisher-Subscriber (RTPS)](https://www.omg.org/spec/DDSI-RTPS/About-DDSI-RTPS/) wire protocol developed by [S2E Software Systems](https://www.s2e-systems.com).

-The goal of this crate is to provide a high-quality Rust implementation of the minimum DDS profile.
-For high-quality it is meant that the implementation is done using stable Rust and without unsafe code and with large unit test code coverage.
+This crate provides a Rust implementation of the minimum DDS profile.
+It uses only stable Rust and has no `unsafe` code while providing a large code coverage validated by our CI systems to ensure its quality.

 ## A brief introduction to DDS

-DDS is a middleware protocol and API standard designed for data-centric connectivity.
+DDS is a machine-to-machine communication middleware and API standard designed for data-centric connectivity.
 At its core, DDS aims to facilitate the seamless sharing of pertinent data precisely where and when it's needed, even across publishers and subscribers operating asynchronously in time.
 With DDS, applications can exchange information through the reading and writing of data-objects identified by user-defined names (Topics) and keys.
 One of its defining features is the robust control it offers over Quality-of-Service (QoS) parameters, encompassing reliability, bandwidth, delivery deadlines, and resource allocations.

 The [DDS standard](https://www.omg.org/spec/DDS/1.4/PDF) "defines both the Application Interfaces (APIs) and the Communication Semantics (behavior and quality of service) that enable the efficient delivery of information from information producers to matching consumer".
 Complementing this standard is the [DDSI-RTPS specification](https://www.omg.org/spec/DDSI-RTPS/2.5/PDF), which defines an interoperability wire protocol for DDS.
 Its primary aim is to ensure that applications based on different vendors' implementations of DDS can interoperate.
 The implementation of Dust DDS primarily centers around the DDS and DDSI-RTPS standards.

+## Who should use DDS?

+Choosing the right middleware depends on many factors like *network architecture*, *latency requirements*, *scalability* and *workload*.
+There are though some questions you can ask to determine if DDS is the right solution:
+1. Do I have a dynamic network topology?
+A dynamic network topology means that devices are able to join and leave the communication domain at anytime.
+Imagine an air traffic control system, a rail network monitoring system or a robot with variable sensor and actuator setup.
+This makes any fixed configuration very challenging and is well handled by the dynamic discovery system of DDS.
+2. Do I need to send a large volume of messages and/or operate on the millisecond time range?
+Imagine publishing data from a radar system, monitoring a vehicle position or sending mixed robot video and sensor data.
+Default DDS implementation use UDP and provide an extensive QoS which enable it to handle high-throughput and low-latency messaging.
+3. Does my system need to be robust to failures on the different nodes?
+Imagine a defense system which should be resilient or a robot that can continue to operate when certain sensors or actuators are removed.
+DDS discovery does not rely on any centralized server and communication is peer-to-peer.
+This reduces single points-of-failure and bottlenecks.
+4. Do I need well defined communication types that can evolve over time?
+Imagine an automotive or robotic system where you want to have well defined data types transmitted by the sensors.
+DDS types you are trying to create a system where the data types are well defined and need to evolve over time

+If you answered yes to one or more of these questions, DDS is likely a strong candidate for your application.
+There are also certain common applications for which DDS is typically not the best fit.
+These include:

+1. Heavy database-centric workloads.
+If your system is primarily used to store and retrieve data from persistent data storage you are probably better off with a database-driven approach.
+2. Non-real-time web applications.
+If your main requirement is scalable centralized web-based communication you are probably better of with other message broker solutions
+3. Simple request-response workloads.
+If your application follows a standard request-response model then you are probably better off with REST or RPC-based communication even if DDS is able to handle request reply mechanisms.

 ## Example